syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get currently checked nodes indexes in TreeView.
+To get the currently checked nodes indexes in TreeView.